o0oBluePhoenixo0o/AbbVie2017/FINAL/sentitomo/README.md

 * [/dashboard](localhost:8080/app/dashbaord) rudimentary dashboard
 * [/toolbox](localhost:8080/app/toolbox) different options to initate machine learning tasks dynamically

- The static `app/dashboard` view can be used to view the results of topic and sentiment worker and the`app/toolbox/`view serves as an interface to initiate the dynamic topic model building process or controlling the workers functions.
+ The static `app/dashboard` view can be used to view the results of topic and sentiment worker and the` app/toolbox/`view serves as an interface to initiate the dynamic topic model building process or controlling the workers functions.

 #### Static view

 On the static view you can specify a time range and click the `View tweets` button.
-Then a request is sent to the GraphQL API which retrieves the sentiments and topic results.
-After succesfully getting these results a message is sent to the server to detect trends based on the specified time range.
-SentiTomo uses a poisson based model to predict topic trends.
+A request is made to the GraphQL API which retrieves the sentiments and topic results.
+After succesfully getting these results a message is sent to the server to detect trends based on the specified time range by using a poisson based model to predict topic trends.
 The outcome of this detection is then merged with the previous result from the API.
 Now the combined results are displayed beneath the time selection box.

 ![SentiTomo Dashboard](https://raw.githubusercontent.com/BluePhoenix1908/AbbVie2017/master/FINAL/sentitomo/img/sentitomo_dashboard.png)